It’s a question that I get asked all the time. Is a mat or equipment Pilates better?

-To be honest, it depends what benefits you are looking for and what shape your body is in.
+To be honest, it depends on what benefits you are looking for and what shape your body is in.
 Before I jump in with the benefits of each and my recommendations I think it’s important for me to clarify something… When I am talking about mat work, I am talking about a specific Pilates mat class, taught by a certified Pilates instructor with usually no more than 10 to a class (not your general Pilates/hybrid gym class).
-When I talk about equipment classes I am referring to equipment such as reformer, cadillac, wunder chair, ladder barrel etc. These classes are also quite personalised with no more than 4 in a class.
+When I talk about equipment classes I am referring to equipment such as a reformer, cadillac, wunda chair, ladder barrel etc. These classes are also quite personalised with no more than 4 in a class.
 I am not referring to reformer classes where there are 5+ people in a room doing the same exercises!
 I’m not saying these classes aren’t beneficial, they just have different benefits than those that I am going to talk about and I wouldn’t recommend them for the same reasons I am going to list here.

 So what’s better for you?
 And where should you start?